terminal42/contao-notification_center/UPGRADE.md

 * `contao/newsletter-bundle` integration: If you did use the "Activate (Notification Center)" front end module, you will have to adjust your workflow.
 This module has been removed.
 However, the "Subscribe (Notification Center)" now has a second forward page setting.
 You can use this one in order to have a separate confirmation page.
+* Tokens will not be validated in the back end anymore.
+Basically because it's totally okay to write something like `##something-not-token-related##` in your message and you should be able to write this.

 NOTE: Please, thoroughly test all your processes involving notifications after the upgrade.
 Make sure all the tokens